Up-to-date for v.205 - Pathfinder. See the 'Changelog' tab for more info.

 Q: Should I still play Blaster even if I'm not good at the combos?
 [Top]

-A: Yes!
-Blaster does a lot of damage even if their combos aren't performed 100% perfectly, and as long as you don't give up, you'll naturally get better the more you play, so just keep going at your own pace.
+A: Absolutely.
+Blaster can still do plenty of damage even if their combos aren't performed 100% perfectly, and you'll naturally get better the more you play, so just keep going at your own pace and have fun.

 Q: What does "macro" mean for Blaster?
 [Top]